Kia XCeed PHEV review

 - More expensive than petrol

 |Car type||Electric range||Fuel economy||CO2 emissions|

 |Plug-in hybrid||36 miles||168-202mpg||32g/km|

-Although no longer eligible for a plug-in car grant from the government, plug-in hybrids continue to be an attractive financial proposition thanks to the potential for zero-emissions electric running (up to 36 miles in the XCeed's case) and low Benefit-in-Kind company-car tax (10% for the 2020-21 financial year).
-Manufacturers are also keen to sell as many of them as possible to help meet strict CO2 emissions targets laid down by the EU.
+Although no longer eligible for a plug-in car grant from the government, plug-in hybrids continue to be an attractive financial proposition thanks to the potential for zero-emissions electric running (up to 36 miles in the XCeed's case) and low Benefit-in-Kind company-car tax (11% during the 2021-22 financial year).

-The XCeed PHEV's powertrain is familiar from other plug-in Kias: a 1.6-litre turbocharged petrol engine making 105hp, paired with an electric motor making 60bhp, for a total power combined output of 139bhp, delivered to the wheels through a six-speed automatic gearbox.
-The battery is the same 8.9kWh unit seen in the Niro PHEV, but as the XCeed is a smidge lighter and more aerodynamic, it betters that car's 30-mile pure-electric range.
+The XCeed PHEV's powertrain is familiar from other plug-in Kias: a 1.6-litre turbocharged petrol engine making 105hp, paired with an electric motor making 60bhp, for a total power combined output of 139bhp, delivered through a six-speed automatic gearbox.
+The battery is the same 8.9kWh unit seen in the Niro PHEV, but as the XCeed is lighter and more aerodynamic, it betters that car's 30-mile pure-electric range.